How To Fuel For A Marathon: What To Eat Before, During, + After Your Race

 Begin to carb load three days before your marathon.

-Arrange all of your meals and snacks, so they are more carb-based.
+Arrange your meals and snacks so they are more carb-based than usual.

-As you carb load, ensure you are hydrating, drinking enough water throughout the day, and perhaps adding a 12-ounce bottle of your favorite sports drink to your daily intake.
+As you carb load, ensure you are also hydrating, drinking enough water throughout the day, and perhaps adding a 12-ounce bottle of your favorite sports drink to your daily intake for an extra kick of carbs and electrolytes.

 A bowl of pasta.

-Simple carbs are easy to digest, while protein and fats stay in the system longer as they are more challenging to process.
-When talking about the night before a race, we want to ensure we are doing everything possible to avoid digestive distress.
+Simple carbs are easy on the digestive system, as opposed to protein and fats that stay in the system longer as they are more challenging to digest and process.

-A bowl of pasta, rice, couscous, or even a protein-light sandwich are all viable options for a pre-race dinner.
+A bowl of pasta, rice, couscous, or even a protein-light sandwich are all viable options for a pre-race high carb dinner.

 • Stick to what you know.
-Eat exactly what you have been eating the night before your long runs; no new foods!
-If this means you must bring a Tupperware full of your pasta, do so.
-You don’t want an unwanted surprise of gastrointestinal distress the night before or, worse, the day of the race.
+Eat exactly what you have been eating the night before your long runs during your marathon training; no new foods!
+If this means you must bring a Tupperware full of pasta, do so.
+You don’t want an unwanted surprise of GI distress the night before or, worse, the day of the race.

 • Don’t overeat.
 Again, we want to avoid tummy trouble, so eat enough, but not until you are stuffed.
 If you get hungry later, eat a simple carb-rich snack to top off your glycogen stores and stop your stomach from rumbling before bed.

 • Eat simple carbs.
-Avoiding complex carbs is essential to avoid consuming fiber the night before a race.
+Avoiding complex carbs is essential to consume mininmal fiber the night before a race.
 Unplanned bathroom breaks are no fun during a marathon and will surely put a damper on your plans.

 A stack of toast and strawberry jelly.